maximemulder/clam/README.md

 ## Higher-kinded types

 Clam features higher-kinded types, which allow type constructors to abstract over other type constructors.
-Type parameters are currently invariant.
 Higher-kinded types are currently invariant with regards to their parameters.

 ```
 type Monad = [M: [T] => Top, A] => {